 Short Stay Accommodation

-Property owners who make their properties available for short stay accommodation through platforms including, but not limited to, AirBnB, are required to pay a $400 fee as described in the Short Stay Accommodation Local Law.
+Update February 2024.
+Property owners who make their properties available for short stay accommodation through platforms including, but not limited to, AirBnB, will no longer be required to pay a $400 fee for the 2024 calendar year.

 Valuations